boltsparts/BOLTS_archive/bolttools/doc/blt_spec_dev.rst

 The "freecad" directory contains files that allow to build a geometrical representation of a class in FreeCAD.
-This directory contains a folder for each collection_ with the files related to classes in this collection.
+This directory contains a folder for each collection_, containing the files related to classes in this collection.

-The geometrical representation is given form of python function that constructs the part using the scripting facilities of FreeCAD.
-The base-files_ contains base-file-element_ of type "function" (see base-file-type-function_).
+The geometrical representation for a part is obtained from a python function that constructs the part using the scripting facilities of FreeCAD.
+The base-file_ contains a base-file-element_ of type "function" for every python module with one or more of these functions (see base-file-type-function_).

 **********